esoterika227/esoterika227.github.io/past-masters/index.md

 Mr. Robinson is an Essene bishop emeritus and certified vertebrologist.
 He has a degree in History, and is an Author, Genealogist and Craftsman.
 He is the first Master Mason raised in Esoterika Lodge to serve as Worshipful Master.

 ## Rev. Erik L. Arneson (2015, 2016)
 Rev. Arneson became a Master Mason at Ashland Lodge №23 in Ashland, Oregon, in 2000.
 He served as Master of that lodge in 2006, and joined Esoterika Lodge №227 in 2012.
 He is passionate about Esoterika Lodge's mission for Masonic education and ritual excellence.
-He is also an active member of the Portland Scottish Rite bodies and a charter member of the Lewis & Clark Chapter of the Philalethes Society.
+He is a charter member of the Lewis & Clark Chapter of the Philalethes Society.

 ## Mr. Nathan Neff (2017)
 Mr. Neff became a Master Mason at Washington Lodge №46 in Portland, Oregon, in 2012 and joined Esoterika Lodge shortly thereafter.
 He is active in the Scottish Rite and serves as the Valley General Secretary for the Portland Valley.
 He is a charter member of the Lewis & Clark Chapter of the Philalethes Society and served as chapter President from 2016 to 2017.

+## Mr. Matthew Turcotte (2018)
+Mr. Turcotte became a Master Mason at Esoterika Lodge №227 when it was still in its original home in Beaverton, Oregon.